jaysylvester/citizen/README.md

 When caching an include controller, the view directive doesn't work.
 Set the view within the include directive of the calling controller.

-citizen's cache is a RAM cache, so be careful with your caching strategy.
-You could very quickly find yourself out of memory.
+citizen's cache is a RAM cache stored in the heap, so be careful with your caching strategy.
+You could find yourself out of memory.
 Use the lifespan option so URLs that aren't receiving a ton of traffic naturally fall out of the cache and free up resources for frequently accessed pages.

-Cache defensively.
-Place logic in your controllers that combines the urlParams validation with some simple checks so invalid URLs don't result in junk pages clogging your cache:

-    // article controller

-    module.exports = {
-      handler: handler
-    };

-    function handler(params, context, emitter) {
-      var article = app.model.article.getArticle(params.url.article, params.url.page);

-      // If the article exists, cache the result. citizen will compare the
-      // existing URL parameters against the urlParams list you provide.
-If
-      // there's a mismatch, citizen won't cache the result. if ( article.title ) {
-        emitter.emit('ready', {
-          content: article,
-          cache: {
-            controller: true,
-            scope: 'route',
-            urlParams: ['article', 'page']
-          }
-        });
-      // Throw a 404 if the article doesn't exist.
-Nothing will be cached.
-      } else {
-        throw new Error(404);
-      }

-    }

 ## Forms